Link to this sectionHailo Export for Ultralytics YOLO Models#

 .heffile ready for Hailo-8, Hailo-8L, or Hailo-15.

-For further details, see the Hailo Developer Zone, Hailo documentation, and the Hailo Model Zoo.
+For further details, see the Hailo Developer Zone and Hailo documentation.
 For other Ultralytics export targets, see the related ONNX, OpenVINO, TensorRT, NCNN, TFLite Edge TPU, RKNN, Sony IMX500, and Qualcomm QNN guides.
 To compare exported model speed and accuracy across formats, use Benchmark mode.
 For the full list of formats and options, visit the Export mode documentation and the integrations guide page.

 The Hailo DFC supports Hailo-8 (hailo8), Hailo-8L (hailo8l), and Hailo-15H (hailo15h).
 See the Supported Hardware Architectures table for the matching HW_ARCH value.